Belize Economic Stability

 The Rise of Latin American Teak Plantations

-As noted, the world’s supply of teak has traditionally come from natural teak forests.
-Due to over-logging and recent government bans on logging and exports however, this can no longer be the case.
+As noted, the world’s supply of teak has traditionally come from natural teak forests in Southeast Asia.
+However, this can no longer be the case due to over-logging and recent government bans on logging and exports.

 Regardless, the world’s appetite for teak continues to grow.
 This means that teak must come from somewhere other than Myanmar and the handful of other Southeast Asian countries which have traditionally dominated the market.

-Although the teak production of these countries is not nearly what the production potentials of their southeast Asian counterparts was, it is still significant, and growing.
+Although the teak production of Latin America cannot compare with that of their Southeast Asian counterparts, it is still significant and it's rapidly growing.